 Children adopted in non-Convention countries receive IR-3 or IR-4 immigrant visas.

 - IR-3 visas are issued after a full and final adoption is completed abroad by both adopting parents; both parents physically see the child prior to or during local adoption proceedings; and the country in which the child resides does not require re-adoption in the United States.
 Children who are under 18 automatically acquire U.S. citizenship upon entry to the United States on IR-3 visas.
-In such cases, USCIS automatically sends Certificates of Citizenship without requiring additional forms or fees.
+In such cases, the USCIS automatically sends Certificates of Citizenship without requiring additional forms or fees.

 - IR-4 visas are issued to children for whom a full and final adoption will be completed in the United States.
 This classification is used when a foreign country only permits prospective adoptive parents to obtain guardianship of a child, rather than allowing a full and final adoption; and/or the prospective adoptive parent(s) have not seen and observed the child prior to the adoption process.
 Orphans admitted to the United States on IR-4 visas become lawful permanent residents and are automatically processed to receive an Alien Registration Card ("green card").
 See our web page on the Child Citizenship Act for more information.